 As a Microsoft Software Reseller, we encounter several questions about which Microsoft Office one needs - for Mac, Windows or just which edition.
+In this guide, we discuss he various plans that you can purchase.

 Microsoft Office editions vs Microsoft Office versions